-Justice League has arrived and with it a lot of hope and anticipation that the DC Extended Universe (DCEU) has managed to finally find its feet.
+Justice League has arrived on all Home Entertainment platforms, and with it a lot of hope and anticipation that the DC Extended Universe (DCEU) has managed to finally find its feet.
 After having delivered the likes of Man of Steel, Batman v Superman: Dawn of Justice, Suicide Squad and Wonder Woman, Justice League now takes centre stage as the first major team-up movie for these characters.

 DC are still persevering with a universe that I would personally like to see end.
 There are high points for sure… Gal Gadot is sensational as Wonder Woman and the stories chosen haven’t given Henry Cavill’s Superman a fair crack of the whip yet.
 But by fast-tracking their way to a superhero team-up movie, the end product feels too rushed throughout.

 There’s hope that the franchise is slowly learning from its mistakes which can only be a good thing.
 It would be great to get fresh talent on-board to write and direct the next slate of the DCEU if we have to pursue this path.
 I’d rather a line drawn under this iteration and a new vision realised that retains Gadot and Cavill but approaches its stories from a new standpoint.

 That said Justice League is nowhere near as bad as the early reports have suggested.
 It’s quite enjoyable and has a few great set-pieces and sequences thrown in.
 So let’s take a look at what passed and what failed in our breakdown of the film.

 This article goes into detail on specific plot-points seen in Justice League and, as such, is full of spoilers.
 If you haven’t seen the film yet but still want your Justice League fix, check out our spoiler-free review of the film.